anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-byod-enrollment.md

 ---

-## Troubleshooting Notes
+## Troubleshooting notes

-### Issue: Work account connected but Intune sync was not visible
+### Work account connected but Intune sync was not visible

 During the first attempt, the account was added successfully, but the Access work or school page showed only a connected work account view.

 Expected Intune management options such as device management information and sync were not immediately visible.

-Resolution:
+Resolution path used:

 ```text
 Settings